Me, at seven years of age: “Daddy, how long will it take to build the biplane?“

 - landing gear

-…from aircraft grade steel rods and pipe.
-These were assembled and the longitudinal flight controls wired.
+…from aircraft-grade steel rods and pipe.
+These were assembled and the longitudinal flight controls were wired.

-There is an instrument panel, seat, flywires, and tires.
-He was close to begin the fabric covering with special muslin and dope.
+There is an instrument panel, seat, fly wires, and tires.
+He was close to beginning the fabric covering with special muslin and dope.
 He didn’t get to that step.
 Also, I think the process of inspection may have been intimidating to Daddy.